 Enneagram Resources

-If, during the study of their Enneagram personality type, you seek greater knowledge of the subject, this list of the best Enneagram books and other resources might guide your choice of reading material.
+If, during the study of their Enneagram personality type, you seek greater knowledge of the subject, there are many books on the subject.
+Examples include:

 Below, we’ll answer some of the most common questions regarding the Enneagram system.